kedark3/CKA-Notes/KubernetesArchitecture.md

 - EtcD is a Key-Value datastore.
 - In K8s it stores information about Nodes, Pods, Configs, Secrets and everything else.
 - Every operation that you perform, it is updated in the EtcD cluster.
+- EtcD runs as a cluster and it can be deployed on same nodes as k8s or externally as well.
+- It uses port 2379

 # Kube-ApiServer